wp-plugins/similar-posts-ontology/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Choose either the widget from the left menu under 'Appearances' or use the pk_related_return function in your theme.

+== Screenshots ==

+1. You can define how your widget looks from the widget admin/edit screen.
+2. You can have it output as a simple list like other, typical side-bar widgets.
+3. Or you can add fields and your own styles to really make it stand out (this example is found at www.bluecrayon.net)

 == Frequently Asked Questions ==

 = How does this plugin work? =